skorfmann/skorfmann.github.io/_includes/index.md

 I'm a freelance Software Engineer from Germany.

-Currently based in Saigon, Vietnam where I kicked off the local Ruby user group ([Saigon.rb](http://saigonrb.com)).
+Currently based in Saigon, Vietnam where I kicked off the local Ruby user group ([Saigon.rb](http://saigonrb.com)) and organized a [Coderetreat](http://coderetreat.vn).

 I'm part of the R&D team of [Bulletproof Networks](http://bulletproof.net.au) in Australia.